iterami/PlusPlus.htm/README.md

-A silly program based on [Honzi's](https://github.com/honzi) childhood fascination with constantly adding 1 to a number on a calculator.
+A silly program based on childhood fascinations with constantly adding 1 to a number on a calculator.